Sammykhaleel/geocoder_blog/README.md

 generate scaffold
 <pre>rails g scaffold location latitude:float longitude:float address:string site:string</pre>
-Notice here to use Geocoder we need to set latitude to float and longitude to float to use later on. before we install Geocoder let's change the routes to set location to be the home page at http://localhost:3000/ we can do that by going to the config/routes folder and type the following
+Notice here to use Geocoder we need to set latitude to float and longitude to float to use later on. before we install Geocoder let's change the routes to set location to be the home page at <a href="http://localhost:3000/" target="blank">http://localhost:3000/</a> we can do that by going to the config/routes folder and type the following
 <pre>root 'locations#index'</pre>
 Install Geocoder:
 <pre>gem install geocoder</pre>